locusmath/locus/README.md

 # Locus
-An expert system based upon topos theory.
+A computer algebra system based upon presheaf theory.

 ## The geometry of memory
 Locus is based upon the idea that we can reason logically about the geometry of memory using topos theory.